Liam-W-Smith/Liam-W-Smith.github.io/Reproducibility-crisis.md

 Other idiographic studies would be completely impossible to reproduce.
 How, for example, would one reproduce an analysis of the cultural differences between two regions?
 There is no code to run and no methodology to follow -- reproduction simply doesn't make sense.
-The use of open source GIS does not inherently make idiographic approaches more replicable because geographic processes may depend on the location and time.
+The use of open source GIS does not inherently make idiographic approaches more replicable or reproducible, because such processes may depend on the location and time or be humanistic in nature.

+The current publishing and academic models provide insufficient opportunities for reproducibility and replicability, but in the field of geography, Open Source GIS has the potential to markedly improve these efforts.
+However, at the end of the day, reproducibility and replicability are primarily relevant to nomothetic inquiry, and it is difficult to imagine how one could reproduce and replicate most idiographic work, even with the assistance of open source GIS.

 **References:**